GJSissons/nf-windows-guide/nf-windows-dev-guide.md

-# Setting up a Nextflow Development and Runtime Environments on Windows
+# Setting up a Nextflow Development and Runtime Environment on Windows

 For Windows users, getting access to a Linux-based Nextflow development and runtime environment used to be hard.
 Users would need to run virtual machines, access separate physical servers or cloud instances, or install packages such as [Cygwin](http://www.cygwin.com/) or [Wubi](https://wiki.ubuntu.com/WubiGuide).
 Fortunately, there is now an easier way to deploy a complete Nextflow development environment on Windows.